Nerkonda Paarvai Worldwide Box Office Collections (Day 1): A Gigantic Opening!

 Day 1 At Tamil Nadu Box Office

-Nerkonda Paarvai had above 4000 shows on its day 1 in Tamil Nadu.
+Nerkonda Paarvai had over 4,000 shows on its day 1 in Tamil Nadu.
 The Ajith Kumar starrer is expected to have collected above Rs 20 crore on its first day at the Tamil Nadu box office.

 Worldwide Box Office Collections (First Day)

 Nerkonda Paarvai has also made a grand opening in regions outside Tamil Nadu.
 In Kerala, the film has got a decent start.
 In Bengaluru, the film registered decent collections.
-The movie also has done a good business on day 1 from overseas centres.
-It seems like the film would have collected in between 25-30 crore on its first day at the box office.
+The movie also has done good business on day 1 from overseas centres.
+It seems like the film would have collected between 25-30 crore on its first day at the box office.